A determining factor for the story and tone in every book is the POV, or point of view.

 Mixing First person POV with Third Person Limited POV is not rare, especially in contemporary fiction.
 In my experience, it most often happens when the writer has started in first person and then decided to write sequels.
 It is much harder to build complex parallel plot lines if you have to always have one specific character in the room.
 A good example is the Outlander series by Diana Gabaldon.
 The first book is told entirely from Claire’s perspective, but as the volumes stack up we get the third person POVs of Jaime, Roger and Bree.

 Mixed POVs for me means the story can go anywhere and that’s good.
-The downside is that changing between first and third person often feels like getting a cold shower between chapters.
+The downside is that changing between first and third person can feel like getting a cold shower between chapters.
 Or is it just me?

 Do you prefer books told in first or third person?
 In what way does the POV make a difference to you?
 Please, share in the comments 🙂